KasaiKemono/WhatColorIsIt/README.md

 # WhatColorIsIt
+If you ever looked at your boring clock on the wall and thought "Man, this thing could use some color", fret no more!
+WhatColorIsIt is here to help you.
+Since it is a basic python script, you can e.g. let it run on a RaspberryPi and connect that to a wallmounted screen, and BingBangBoom, a new eyecatcher is finished.

 This is a simple digital clock which changes its colour, depending on the time of day.
 For that, it takes the current time, reads it as a hex-code and changes its background accordingly.
 It is heavily inspired by the project of the same name by scn9a.org, which was apparently taken down (which in turn was the reason I made this).

  ### CONTACT